-Mai Chau valley is surrounded by Thai villages scatting on the hill sides.
-Travelers come to Mai Chau for spending a night in a local stilt house, and to experience the real life of the Thai people.
+Mai Chau Valley is located in Mai Chau District, Hoa Binh Province, approximately 135 km from Hanoi and 60 km from Hoa Binh City.
+Mai Chau Valley is surrounded by Thai villages scattered on the hill sides.
+Travelers come to Mai Chau to spend a night in a local stilt house and to experience the real life of the Thai people.

-Trekking in Mai Chau is the best way to discover Vietnam rural hamlets, and to experience the rich ethnic culture.
-If you look for something related Mai Chau trekking, Mai Chau trekking map, Mai Chau Vietnam trekking, Mai Chau trekking tours, Mai Chau valley trekking, Mai Chau trek, Mai Chau day trek, Mai Chau trek Vietnam, then this guide is for you.
+Trekking in Mai Chau is the best way to discover Vietnam’s rural hamlets and to experience the rich ethnic culture.
+If you’re looking for anything related to Mai Chau trekking, such as Mai Chau trekking map, Mai Chau Vietnam trekking, Mai Chau trekking tours, Mai Chau valley trekking, Mai Chau trek, Mai Chau day trek, or Mai Chau trek Vietnam, then this guide is for you.

-Lac village and Pom Coong village were the two first villages offering accommodation, homestay service in Mai Chau valley.
-There are now dozen of villages that are equipped with good facilities for lodging tourists.
+Lac Village and Pom Coong Village were the two first villages offering accommodation and homestay services in Mai Chau Valley.
+There are now dozens of villages that are equipped with good facilities for lodging tourists.

-Booking a guided trek is highly recommended, especially when you do a multi-day hike in Mai Chau valley where local people don’t speak English.
-You will follow off the beaten path trails, walking through paddy fields, from one village to another.
+Booking a guided trek is highly recommended, especially when you embark on a multi-day hike in the Mai Chau valley where local people don’t speak English.
+You will follow off-the-beaten-path trails, walking through paddy fields from one village to another.

 Mai Chau valley map